APS4087/ezLofi/readme.md

-<h1 align="center">Welcome to my Lofi Music Project</h1>
+<h1 align="center">Welcome to the Lofi Music Playground</h1>

-> Its purpose is to offer a relaxing musical experience around “lofi” music.
-Interact with the instruments to smoothen your ears.
+> This project aims to provide a calming and immersive musical experience centered around "lofi" music.
+Engage with the instruments to enhance your auditory journey.

 ## Prerequisites